skelterjohn/dft/README.md

 `Usage: dft [FILTER|TRANSFORM]*`

+Each filter and transform is applied to the entire object in the order they appear on the command line.

+#examples#

+one day...

+#specification#

 ##filters##

 A filter begins with the string `f:`, and then has operators that dig into the object and compare values against provided input.